What is the difference between NBA, WNBA, and FIBA basketball rules?

 Since 2010, both the NBA and FIBA have used a rectangular key or restricted area, however, it was not always this way.
 Prior to 2010, FIBA used a trapezoidal restricted area.
 This change, among a number of others, were put in place to sharpen the international game and to make it more uniform from one hemisphere to another, according to the International Basketball Federation.

-Unlike the NBA, international basketball does not have 12 minute quarters but 10-minute ones.
+Both men and women play play 10-minute quarters in international games rather than the standard 12 minutes you’d see in the NBA.
 Not only does this mean that an NBA game, which runs 48 minutes, is 8 minutes longer, but it also hampers a team’s ability to make a fourth-quarter comeback.

 In the NBA, a player is headed to the showers after committing their fifth personal foul or after receiving two technicals.
 FIBA rules, on the other hand, state that a player is removed from the game after only four personals.
 On the surface it may appear that FIBA rules are a little stricter, allowing one less foul, but when you consider that the international game is only forty minutes long, one less foul seems fair.